manjusa/ReuseHTMLCode/README.md

-# qrcodegeneration
+# ReuseHTML

- qrcodegeneration and read using Javascript
+ReuseHTML code and dynamically insert generic code in a HTML page using jQuery